stanford-esrg/gps/README.md

 ## Running GPS

-Once the ``config.ini`` is properly set, and a valid seed scan has been uploaded to BigQuery, GPS is ready to predict services.
+Once the ``config.ini`` is properly initialized, and a valid seed scan has been uploaded to BigQuery, GPS is ready to predict services.

 GPS prediction works in two phases: